Fundraise for your project

 - National Churches Trust: ideas for local fundraising

 Online and text giving is growing, as are contactless cash transactions.
 It is quick, easy and can be very beneficial, if you choose the provider that is right for you.

-For ongoing fundraising, use something like a JustGiving page, where you can describe your project and encourage people to donate through the page via social media and other means.
+For ongoing fundraising, use something like a JustGiving page (there are others), where you can describe your project and encourage people to donate through the page via social media and other means.

-For spur of the moment donations, use something like JustTextGiving, where you can allocate a text number to a particular project or cause, for example a window which needs restoration.
-The donation comes to you via the texters phone bill.
+For spur of the moment donations, use something like a text giving service, where you can allocate a text number to a particular project or cause, for example a window which needs restoration.
+The donation comes to you via the texters' phone bill.